 Portability, robustness and the ability to easily and cheaply maintain equipment are the most important criteria when seeking to address this problem, especially in developing countries.

 When we developed the KUDUwave, these important aspects needed to be covered if we were ever going to produce a solution that could take healthcare to all of humanity.

 Is this technology only for the benefit of people in rural and remote areas?

-On that note, what would you say to an audiologist debating whether or not to trade in their traditional equipment for something more advanced and portable like the KUDUwave?
+What would you say to an audiologist debating whether or not to trade in their traditional equipment for the KUDUwave?

 DK: First of all they are mobile, they can have the patient sitting next to them, not in a soundbooth, isolated from them.
 Providing a much better patient-practitioner relationship.
 More especially when you look at the people who have hearing problems, whether it’s an elderly person or a young child that doesn’t understand instructions, it’s better to be with them.
 Another benefit is that a practitioner can extend his or her reach by deploying these machines to other healthcare professionals like GPs and nurses going out in the field locally and even internationally.
 Via tele-audiology they can see people over the internet, and deliver quality services even in remote areas.

-The adoption and implementation of tele-audiology has been growing exponentially and is adapted fully into the KUDUwave package.
-Can you define tele-audiology for us?
+With acceptance of tele-audiology on the rise, can you define tele-audiology for us?
 And the models used to deliver services?